 Why species occupy the habitats they do and what drives the fluctuations in their numbers are questions that are fundamental for understanding biodiversity; the answers are essential for conserving it.
 Organisms confront many challenges in their environment, from obtaining the energy needed to grow and reproduce to coping with an array of competitors, predators, and pathogens.
 Global change, whether via climatic shifts, the advent of invasive species, or habitat loss and fragmentation, is creating new challenges and changing the nature of biological communities and the composition of ecosystems.
 Ecological research has uncovered enormous complexity in the relationships of organisms to their environments and the challenge now is to distill that complexity into principles that will help us manage our ecosystems and preserve our biodiversity in a rapidly changing world.

-I study population dynamics, with a focus on predator-prey, host-pathogen, and other exploiter-victim systems.
 I use mathematical models to explore how adaptation and species interactions drive patterns observed across communities.
+Much of my past work has focused on predator-prey, host-pathogen, and other exploiter-victim systems.

 My research program explores the evolution of social behavior in animals, particularly birds, with an emphasis on cooperation, sexual selection, and reproductive strategies.

 At each level of organization, from genes to species to communities, one of the most exciting aspects of biology is diversity.
 Why do some communities consist of so many species, when others are dominated by just a few?
 The central goal of my research program is to join theoretical and empirical approaches to understanding population dynamics and community structure.